ieee-uiuc/TAG-Embedded/tutorials/week1/c_tutorial.md

 // If we want to find the location each of these integers are located at we can simply use the & operator.

 int *pointer = NULL; // This declares a pointer, and assigns it to NULL.
 NULL is a special value that indicates that pointer doesn't currently have an address assigned to it. pointer = &a; // Here's the tricky part.
-Now pointer has the address of a stored in it. b = *pointer; // The star operator, when used with pointers, indicates accessing the data at a specific address. *pointer is the exact same thing as "a" because pointer still contains the address of a.
+Now pointer has the address of "a" stored in it. b = *pointer; // The star operator, when used with pointers, indicates accessing the data at a specific address. *pointer is the exact same thing as "a" because pointer still contains the address of a.
 Now because we are assigning the data at pointer to "b", it stores the same data as "a".

 // What does this do?